HoleInOneStudios/Quiz-Server/README.md

    1. Windows &rarr; `.\quiz-app.exe`
    2. Mac &rarr; `.\quiz-app-macos`
    3. Linux &rarr; `.\quiz-app-linux`
-5. Navigate the web address provided in the terminal. (e.g. `http://localhost:8080`)
+5. Navigate the web address provided in the terminal. (e.g. `http://localhost:80`)

 ### Editing Config

 The configuration is done in the `.env` file.
-In side it should look like this:
+Inside it should look like this:

 ```bash
 PORT=80